 While recovery for a breast surgery can take a couple of weeks, you can do that recovery from the comfort of your own home.
 You’ll be able to go home the same day as your procedure and follow-up appointments will be scheduled to make sure you’re healing appropriately.

-Breast surgeries offered by the surgeons at the Center for Plastic & Reconstructive Surgery in Ann Arbor include Breast Enlargement (Augmentation), Breast Lift, Breast Reduction, Male Breast Reduction, and Breast Reconstruction.
+Breast surgeries offered by the surgeons at Ann Arbor Center for Plastic Surgery include Breast Enlargement (Augmentation), Breast Lift, Breast Reduction, Male Breast Reduction, and Breast Reconstruction.